The Perfect Ham Cooking Temperature: A Guide for Delicious Results

 Brush the ham with a glaze of your choice.
 A simple glaze can be made with honey, brown sugar, and mustard.
 Get creative and experiment with flavors like pineapple juice, orange marmalade, or even maple syrup.

-d) Roast the Ham: Cooking Time and Temperature Guidelines
+d) Roast the Ham: cooking time and Temperature Guidelines

 Roast the ham for 15-20 minutes per pound.
 Remember to check the internal temperature regularly using a meat thermometer.
 Don't forget to rotate the ham halfway through cooking for even browning.